Table of Contents

 Developers often find it hard to decide which framework would prove to be the best for their web application project.
 Some of the most common questions that front end developers have are:

 - Angular or React or Vue: Which is the best for my next web app development project?

 - Which framework is suitable for small or large web applications?

 Here is a detailed comparison between the three front end frameworks to help you choose the right framework for your next web app development project:

 Angular: Developed by Google, AngularJS was released in the year 2010.
 It soon gained tremendous popularity as the top front end development framework, particularly, for building single-page applications.

 However, with the changing trends, the core team behind AngularJS realized there was a lot of scope for improvement.
 So they rewrote the code of AngularJS and released the second version in 2016.
 They dropped the suffix JS and named the second version Angular.

 Unlike AngularJS, Angular is a TypeScript based front end framework.
-Since then, Angular has released new versions consistently, twice every year.
-So far, Angular has released 7 versions, Angular 9 being the latest version.
+Since then, Angular has released new versions consistently, twice every year, with Angular 12.1.4 being the latest version released in July 2021.
 Many large companies like Forbes and Xbox have built web apps using the Angular framework.

 React: Facebook released React as an open-source front end development library in the year 2013.
 It is also used to build single-page applications and is a top choice for building websites that have high traffic volume.